New Court School, Bray

 ‘PPSN helped us plan for our child’s future.
 If I hadn’t done PPSN, I don’t know when or where I would have found out the information we need to plan for our child’s transition to adulthood.’

 ‘The skills learnt, especially on how to observe, wait and listen and working together to make a personal plan for independent living.’

 Sunbeam Trust has supported Peacehaven Trust by assisting clients to go on a holiday, as well as adaptations to client’s homes.

-The Trust supports this project since 2014.
 This is how Tiō Associates describes themselves and our support:

 In November 2018 Tiō Associates published an article with the title “How inclusive is your church?”.
 You can read the article on the VOX Magazine website.

 All Events are aimed at health and social care professionals.